jpwilliams000/rewardpoints/README.md

 ![](src/main/resources/static/documentationImages/assessment_requirements.png)

-<p>This application is written dynamically to accept any number of months; the current dataset is 3 months as required.

-This application will award points for purchases between 50-100$, despite the customer not spending more than 100$.

 <p><strong>Assumptions with Reasoning:</strong><br /></p>

 <p>#1 This application is written dynamically to accept any number of months; the current dataset is 3 months as required.